SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

+We put the experiments of this subsection on the webpage.
 We present a learning system called {\bf SAGCI-System} aiming to achieve sample-efficient, generalizable, compositional, and incremental robot learning.
 Our system first estimates an initial URDF to model the surrounding environment.
-The URDF would be loaded into a learning-augment differential simulation.
+The URDF would be loaded into a learning-augmented differential simulation.
 We leverage the interactive perception to online correct the URDF.
-Based on the modeling, we propose a new model-based manipulation learning approach to generate policies to accomplish various tasks.
-We apply the system to articulation object manipulation tasks.
+Based on the modeling, we propose a new model-based learning approach to generate policies to accomplish various tasks.
+We apply the system to articulated object manipulation tasks.
 Extensive experiments in the simulation and the real world demonstrate the effectiveness of our proposed learning framework.